microsoft/Kusto-Query-Language/doc/lookupoperator.md

   all those rows will appear in the output with null values used for the missing values of *RightTable* columns added by the operator.
 If `inner` is used, such rows are omitted from the output.
-(Other kinds of join are not supported by the `looku`p operator.)
+(Other kinds of join are not supported by the `lookup` operator.)

 ## Returns